ericposas/messages/README.md

 # Messages
-A drop in messaging ajax web app, anonymous username messages
+A drop in messaging web app, anonymous username messages